-The Angeles National Forest MysteriesFirst Published: October 12, 2018 Last updated: October 29th, 2018 Estimated Reading Time: 7 minutes 1 comment
+The Angeles National Forest MysteriesFirst Published: October 12, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 7 minutes Posted in: Editorials 1 comment

 Just outside the sun-soaked and neon-lit metropolis that is Los Angeles, nestled within the various majestic mountain ranges of southern California, sits the Angeles National Forest, a place full of legends, hauntings, and still unsolved disappearances.
 In short, it is one of the most mysterious, fascinating, and at times, deadly stretches of land in North America, if not the planet.
 And in a part of the world whose history itself beyond several hundred years remains a mystery to many, at least large portions of it, it is perhaps not surprising that such previously undisturbed areas would unleash their secrets onto humanity the more it encroaches on to it.